 Remove from Gradebook

-If you do not want Attendance to appear in the Gradebook as a graded assignment, you can edit the Attendance assignment and change the assignment type.
+If you do not want Attendance to appear in the Gradebook as a graded assignment, you can edit the Attendance assignment and change the assignment type (Not Graded).
 Students can still view the assignment but it will not appear in their grades.

 To remove the assignment from the Gradebook: